storybookjs/native/APP-TESTING.md

-## Debugging/testing your mobile application
+## Debugging/testing your mobile app

 There are a few ways to test your application's support for deep linking and controls without uploading new versions of your application to appetize.